Vampire: Creating vampires

 The causes of vampiric generation were many and varied in original folklore.
 In Slavic and Chinese traditions, any corpse that was jumped over by an animal, particularly a dog or a cat, was feared to become one of the undead.
 A body with a wound that had not been treated with boiling water was also at risk.
 In Russian folklore, vampires were said to have once been witches or people who had rebelled against the Russian Orthodox Church while they were alive.

 In Albanian folklore, the dhampir is the hybrid child of the karkanxholl (a lycanthropic creature with an iron mail shirt) or the lugat (a water-dwelling ghost or monster).
 The dhampir sprung of a karkanxholl has the unique ability to discern the karkanxholl; from this derives the expression the dhampir knows the lugat.
-The lugat cannot be seen, he can only be killed by the dhampir, who himself is usually the son of a lugat.
+The lugat cannot be seen, he can only be killed by the dhampir, who themself is usually the son of a lugat.
 In different regions, animals can be revenants as lugats; also, living people during their sleep.
 Dhampiraj is also an Albanian surname.